jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 #### Debugging subprocesses

 You can also debug subprocess in VSCode.
 All you need to do is add `"subProcess": true,` to your `launch.json`.

+#### Location

+`launch.json` files can be stored in different locations.
+Sometimes you might have one in `git/my_repo/.vscode/launch.json`.
+I generally try to avoid this.
+Instead of one for each repo, I would put them all in `git/.vscode/launch.json`.

 ## .env files ##
 Go at top of directory.
 Can add environment variables, python path, etc.